Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: Impact of the vaccination policy on endemicity

 In the light of the results of the previous section, the long-term behavior of the epidemic depends mostly on three parameters, namely $R_0$, $\mathcal{L}_\sigma$ and $\mathcal{L}_V$ (the distributions of $\sigma$ and $T_V$).
 In this section, we discuss the impact that policy-making can have on the control of the epidemic through changing these parameters.

 Policy-making does not impact these three parameters in the same way.
 The basic reproduction number $R_0$ can be lowered by reducing the contact rate in the population, but is not dependent on the way vaccines are administrated.
 We will consider it as fixed since we are mostly interested in studying the impact of vaccination rather than changes in the contact rate.
 Similarly, we think of $\sigma$ as reflecting the protection against reinfection provided by the host immunity.
 The waning of this protection is therefore dictated by the biological features of the disease and of the host immunity, which cannot be influenced by policy-making.
 (We do neglect the fact that part of the variation of the susceptibility might come from behavioral changes that could be affected by policy.)
-We also consider the law $\mathcal{L}_\sigma$ of $\sigma$ as being fixed.
+We thus consider the law $\mathcal{L}_\sigma$ of $\sigma$ as being also fixed.
 Finally, we think of $T_V$ as resulting from the vaccination strategy being applied.
 Typically, the law of $T_V$ depends on the number of doses administrated, on the instructions given to the general population on when and how often to get vaccinated, and on how these instructions are being followed.
 The law of $T_V$ has a complicated effect on the outcome of the disease, which depends strongly on the distribution of $\sigma$ and that we aim to study.

-In the rest of this work, we will use $R_c$ (or $\Sigma$) as an indicator of the efficiency of the vaccination policy, and try to see what distribution $\mathcal{L}_V$ of $T_V$ might achieve a higher $R_c$ (or equivalently a lower $\Sigma$).
+In the rest of this work, we will use $\Sigma$ as an indicator of the efficiency of the vaccination policy, and try to see what distribution $\mathcal{L}_V$ of $T_V$ might achieve a lower $\Sigma$.